ubernostrum/django-registration/docs/views.rst

       Should return a boolean indicating whether user registration is allowed, either in general or for this specific request.

-   .. method:: register(request, **cleaned_data)

-      Actually perform the business of registering a new user.
-Receives both the ``HttpRequest`` object and all of the ``cleaned_data`` from the registration form.
-Should return the new user who was just registered.

 .. class:: ActivationView